The best neighborhoods for expats in Bangkok

 Finding the best Bangkok neighborhood to live in as an expat

 Bangkok’s neighborhoods are so different from one another, and so are the lifestyles that come with them.
 Many people find the different areas of the City of Angels to be confusing and overwhelming.
 It’s also important to note there’s no objective ‘best neighborhood in Bangkok’, and it all boils down to your unique preferences and situation.

-Ekkamai is one of the best places to live in Bangkok amongst middle-class expats and Thais in the last few years.
+Ekkamai is one of the best places to live in Bangkok amongst middle-class expats and Thais.
 With its hipster vibe and a plethora of dining and leisure options, there’s so much to see, do, and indulge in here.
 On top of that, Ekkamai is conveniently situated in the Sukhumvit area and easily accessible on the BTS line.
 The Eastern Bus Terminal is also found here.
 The unique blend of trendy and traditional not only makes the area interesting to live in, but gives you plenty of housing options as well.

-This part of Bangkok is on the up and up, which is not surprising when you look at the cheaper accommodation costs and the unique blend of old and new developments.
-Slightly away from the heart of the city, it’s only a quick Skytrain or bus ride away from the action.
+This Bangkok neighborhood is on the up and up, which is not surprising when you look at the cheaper accommodation costs and the unique blend of old and new developments.
+Slightly away from the heart of the city, it’s only a quick BTS or bus ride away from the action.
 Samut Prakarn, Chonburi, and Suvarnabhumi Airport are closer to this area as well.
 Bang Na’s shopping malls and a variety of housing options make it easy to live here, especially if you prefer to be away from high-rise buildings.

 As part of Bangkok’s central business district (CBD), Udom Suk is an attractive choice for many expats.
 Its calmer pace and local charm appeal to tourists and locals alike, resulting in a more diverse area.
 With fewer foreign establishments and restaurants, it’s easier to experience the Thai way of life here.
 Plus, the reasonably priced food makes the area even more enticing if you prefer local flavors.
 Massage places, shops, and the Bangkok International Trade and Exhibition Center (BITEC) are also nearby, making Udom Suk one of the best places to live in Bangkok.

 Conveniently situated along the BTS Sukhumvit line, Phra Khanong is easily accessible and affordable.
 If the idea of living in a condo or apartment doesn’t appeal to you, then Phra Khanong might be more your speed, with housing options available for less.
 Even though the area seems to be mostly made up of Thais, it has a decent expat community.
 Expats like being able to reach the major commercial areas of Bangkok easily, while staying in an area with more of a neighborhood feel.
 It’s also where the popular W District is located.